jtallar/shared-secret/README.txt

 ```bash
 make
 ```
+This will create an executable file called `ss`.

 ### Distributing an image
 Let's say we want to distribute the image `Albert.bmp` to all the shadow images in `files/` and setting a `k` of 5: